77063code/aaliya-gallery/README.md

 TO DO
 1. Auto renew of certbot
 1. Tighten security on EC2
+1. Remove options for social media login
+1. Create the resend email screen on both registration and creating a new account
+1. at createddatetime filed to both colections
+1. Update the email subject when  a message is sent

 2. Figure out how not to reload images
 4. When filling out forms on the phone the keyboard hides the field being filled
 6. When the page refershes with a user, check if the auth-token matches what's in the system, if not then check them out.
 Probably have to do the same thing when doing likes